 Antibiotic resistance response

 The discovery of antibiotics transformed our world by making previously incurable illnesses treatable and allowing medical procedures like operations and chemotherapy to be performed safely.
 Millions of lives have been saved and our well-being radically improved.
 But our time with these drugs is running out.
 Antibiotics have been used so extensively many are losing their ability to defeat bacteria.
-Antibiotic-resistant superbugs are already responsible for 700,000 deaths a year.
+Antibiotic-resistant superbugs are already responsible for 1.2 million deaths a year.
 Without urgent action, this number is projected to increase exponentially.
 While new drugs have been made available, the pace of development has not kept up with the pace of resistance.

 Antibiotic resistance crisis